Industry Standard

 Most gold is produced by:

-• Artisanal and small-scale miners
+• Artisanal miners

-• Informal mining communities
+• Small-scale mining communities

-• Local aggregators and traders
+• Local aggregators

 This gold is usually: